yulski/trite-web/README.md

 # trite-web

-> Web app for to check when my internet is down\"
+> Web app for to check when my internet is down

 This is the Vue front-end of the application.

 I probably have (or will soon) some other repo with the back-end code.

 ## Build Setup